evolvingstuff/vdw2/content/posts/80-percent-recent-increase-in-strokes-following-pregnancy.md

 * <a href="/posts/why-vitamin-d-reduces-of-premature-birth" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1556">Why vitamin D reduces of premature birth - April 2011</a> Note: 2X death rate for premature birth

-* <a href="/posts/implications-of-vitamin-d-deficiency-in-pregnancy-and-lactation" style="color: red; text-decoration: underline;" title="This link has an unknown page_id: 1037">Implications of vitamin D deficiency in pregnancy and lactation – May 2010</a> includes tables of risk factors and problems vs ng
+* [Implications of vitamin D deficiency in pregnancy and lactation – May 2010](/posts/implications-of-vitamin-d-deficiency-in-pregnancy-and-lactation) includes tables of risk factors and problems vs ng

 * [All items in Headaches and vitamin D](https://www.VitaminDWiki.com/tiki-browse_categories.php?parentId=62&sort_mode=created_desc)